Author: Abhinav Shet

-In the event of a large outage (due to a network issue, software bug, etc.) that disrupts the cloud services in a very given region, access to Snowflake is unavailable until the source of the outage is resolved and services are restored.
-To ensure continued availability and data durability in such a scenario, replicate your critical databases to a different Snowflake account in your organization to a different region.
+In the event of a large outage (due to a network issue, software bug, etc.) that disrupts the cloud services in a very given region, access to Snowflake is unavailable until the source of the outage is resolved, and services are restored.
+To ensure continued availability and data durability in such a scenario, replicate your critical databases to a different Snowflake account in your organization in a different region.

-Replication involves writing or copying the identical data to different locations.
+Replication involves writing or copying identical data to different locations.
 For instance, data will be copied between two on-premises hosts, between hosts in other locations, to multiple storage devices on the identical host, or to or from a cloud-based host.
 Data may be copied on demand, transferred in bulk or batches in line with a schedule, or replicated in real time because the data is written, changed, or deleted within the master source.

 Whenever a primary database/account is replicated, a snapshot of its database objects and data is transferred to the secondary database/account.
 However, some database objects don't seem to be replicated.

 Created an account in the AWS_US_EAST_2 region.

 Under this account created a database to be replicated with the name “EMP_details” and created a table “EMP” and loaded it with some data.